Apr 24, 2023

-The Doctor of Psychology (PsyD) is an increasingly popular alternative to the PhD in Psychology.
-In contrast to the more research- and academic-oriented PhD (which we’ll discuss below), the PsyD gives students the skills they need to work with patients directly and guide them through behavioral and mental health challenges.
-The online PsyD, whether fully online or blended, helps working professionals earn the advanced credential while balancing work and family commitments.
+The Doctor of Psychology (PsyD) degree is an increasingly popular alternative to the PhD in Psychology.
+Unlike the more research- and academic-oriented PhD (which we will discuss below), the PsyD equips students with the skills they need to work directly with patients and guide them through behavioral and mental health challenges.
+The online PsyD, whether fully online or blended, enables working professionals to obtain an advanced credential while balancing work and family commitments.

 But how do I know an online PsyD is for me?
 How long does it take to complete?
 How do I find the right online PsyD program?
 Can I afford it?